daniele77/aricpp/README.md

 );
 ```

-aricpp also provides an higher level interface, with which you can manipulate
+aricpp also provides a higher level interface, with which you can manipulate
 asterisk telephonic objects (e.g., channels).

-To use this interface, you need to create an istance of the class `AriModel`,
+To use this interface, you need to create an instance of the class `AriModel`,
 on which you can register for channel events (`AriModel::OnStasisStarted`,
 `AriModel::OnStasisDestroyed`, `AriModel::OnChannelStateChanged`) and
 create channels (`AriModel::CreateChannel()`).

-All these methods gives you references to `Channel` objects, that provide the methods
+All these methods give you references to `Channel` objects, that provide the methods
 for the usual actions on asterisk channels (e.g., ring, answer, hangup, dial, ...).

 ```C++